 Much of the research the group undertakes is applied/collaborative and includes links with industrial partners.

-The Cyber Security and Networking (CSN) research group has close working relationships with industry, professional bodies, law enforcement, government agencies and academia in the delivery of operationally focused applied information and application security research.
+The Cyber Security, Networking and Applications (CNA) research group has close working relationships with industry, professional bodies, law enforcement, government agencies and academia in the delivery of operationally focused applied information and application security research.

 We welcome applications for research degrees in the topics mentioned above and other related relevant areas of research.